unistbig/metapro/README.md

 ## Introduction
-In meta-analysis, the results obtained from multiple experiments are combined to increase the statistical power.
+The meta-analysis is conducted to increase the statistical power by combining evidences (e.g., effect sizes and p-values) obtained from multiple experiments.
 The p-value combination has been widely used for meta-analysis when effect sizes are not available.
 <i>metapro </i> is a CRAN R package that provides functions for p-value combinations.
 There are four functions including

 1. ordmeta : Minimum marginal p-value in joint order distribution